bufferjjh/Commonym/README.md

-This repo has the source code for Commonym.io
+This repo has the source code for [Commonym.io] (https://www.commonym.io/), a single and multiplayer word game with 3 modes.